 When your cat starts rejecting their favorite dish from the breakfast menu, that’s usually the first sign something is amiss.
-We all know cats can be finicky eaters but when your cat refuses to eat for longer than 24 hours, this is cause for concern.
+We all know cats can be finicky eaters.
+But when your cat refuses to eat for longer than 24 hours, this is cause for concern.
 A veterinary checkup is vital to rule out any possible underlying medical issues.
+It is up to us to monitor their health to avoid having a sad, sick cat that can’t tell us how they feel.

 Cats can suddenly go off their food due to dental or gum disease, gastrointestinal pain, nausea and a host of other diseases.
 Environmental stressors can also greatly affect our sensitive felines.
 A big move is stressful enough for the humans; it can wreak havoc with your cat and affect their appetite.
 The addition of another cat to the household or even the death of another pet or human are all stress factors that can send your cat on a hunger strike.